 So far, only a wing fragment found on the tiny volcanic island of Reunion in the Indian Ocean last year has been confirmed as coming the missing flight and wild rumours to continue to circulate about what could have happened to MH370.

-From the moment news broke that MH370 had gone missing, the world's conspiracy theorists have weighed in with explanations of their own for the aircraft's disappearance, and for investigators' continuing failure to find it.
+From the moment news broke that the Boeing 777 had gone missing, the world's conspiracy theorists started to weigh in with explanations for the aircraft's disappearance, and for investigators' failure to find any trace of it.

-A lack of clarity from Malaysian officials and the subsequent crash of flight MH17, shot down over eastern Ukraine last summer, added to speculation, while a lack of clarity from Malaysian officials about the earlier mystery allowed rumours to flourish.
+A lack of clarity from Malaysian officials and the subsequent crash of flight MH17, shot down over eastern Ukraine in July 2014, added to speculation, while a lack of clarity from Malaysian officials about the earlier mystery allowed rumours to flourish.
 Relatives of some passengers on board the flight offered a $3m reward for information in the belief that details of the investigation are being withheld from them.

 Even the Malaysian opposition leader, Anwar Ibrahim, has accused his government of holding back "missing bits of information, asking how a country with "one of the most sophisticated" radar systems in the world could simply lose track of an aeroplane.
 Similar doubts have been expressed by the chief executive of Emirates, Tim Clark.

 A poll conducted by CNN last year found that one in ten Americans believe that "space aliens, time travellers or beings from another dimension" were involved in the plane's disappearance.

 The search continues for the missing aircraft in the southern Indian Ocean.
 But far away from the scene of the search, on the internet's more excitable fringes, individuals have been working on theories of their own to plug the information gaps.
 Here are some of the best (and weirdest):